 Frequently Asked Questions

-What is the key to perfect Maryland Crab Cakes?
+What is the best type of crab meat for Maryland Crab Cakes?

 Can I make Maryland Crab Cakes ahead of time?

-What should I serve with Maryland Crab Cakes?
+What do I serve with Maryland Crab Cakes?

 Final Thoughts